Don't miss out on the city's music programme.

 Is this your first time in A Coruña?
 Do you always do the same things even though you live here?
 If so, take a look at the following list to enjoy our city in different ways.

-Going up to the Tower of Hercules
+Going up to the Tower of Hercules (the lighthouse is closed until June for renovation work.)

 Eating a handmade ice-cream while walking by La Marina